Skip to Main Content

 In TriBeCa specifically, Bubby's exists against a backdrop that includes some of the most expensive and formally ambitious restaurants in the country.
 That context actually clarifies what Bubby's is for: not a compromise but a counterpoint.
 A neighbourhood that can sustain French Laundry-tier ambition nearby needs somewhere to exhale.
 Bubby's has historically been that room.

-For readers whose occasion calls for something in the formal tier, the comparison set is clear: Providence in Los Angeles, Addison in San Diego, The Inn at Little Washington, Frasca Food and Wine in Boulder, and internationally, rooms like Atelier Moessmer Norbert Niederkofler in Brunico and Dal Pescatore in Runate represent the tier where ceremony and price converge.
+For readers whose occasion calls for something more formal, the comparison set is clear: Providence in Los Angeles, Addison in San Diego, The Inn at Little Washington, Frasca Food and Wine in Boulder, and internationally, rooms like Atelier Moessmer Norbert Niederkofler in Brunico and Dal Pescatore in Runate represent the tier where ceremony and price converge.
 Bubby's sits at a different coordinate entirely, and that difference is the point.

 Know Before You Go